kyclark/tiny_python_projects/scrambler/README.md

 # Scrambler

 Write a Python program called `scrambler.py` that will take a single position positional argument that is text or a text file and then convert each word into a scrambled version.
 The scrambling should only work on words greater than 3 characters in length and should only scramble the letters in the middle, leaving the first and last characters unchanged.
-The program should take a `-s|--seed` argumen to pass to `random.seed`.
+The program should take a `-s|--seed` argument (default `None`) to pass to `random.seed`.

 Cf. Typoglycemia https://www.dictionary.com/e/typoglycemia/